HANDHELD XRF WORKSHOP

 Fee and Registration

-Registration fees include classroom and lab materials, and catered lunches.
-Registrations must be received no later than four weeks prior to the start of the workshop; payment must be received prior to the workshop to attend.
+Registration fees for training courses include classroom and lab materials and catered lunches.
+Registrations will be accepted until 2 weeks before the start of the course.
+After that, please call for availability.
+Payment must be received prior to the course to attend.

 Price: - $899 USD.